 We are dedicated to your entire family’s health.
 Not just one part of you, or only some members of your family.
 Not just when you are in our office during …

-Guadalupe Family Health, PA is the name chosen for the combined Family Medicine practices of Dr. Arlynn Hartfiel (retired), Dr. David Rider, Dr. James Rider, DO, Dr. Joseph Schuerger, Dr. Mark Mangiapane and Cassandra Fossler, PA.
+Guadalupe Family Health, PA is the name chosen for the combined Family Medicine practices of Dr. Arlynn Hartfiel (retired), Dr. David Rider, Dr. James Rider, DO, Dr. Joseph Schuerger, and Cassandra Fossler, PA.
 Dr. David Rider founded the practice in 2009 when he took over Dr. Jim Lee’s thriving practice of over 30 years at Dr. Lee’s retirement.
 Dr. David Rider welcomed his younger brother Dr. James Rider into the practice in 2012.
 Dr. Arlynn Hartfiel joined the Drs.
-Rider after completion of our new building, Guadalupe Medical Park, in June 2014 after serving the community in private practice for over 30 years.
-Dr. Joseph Schuerger migrated back to Texas in February 2016 and Dr. Mark Mangiapane joined our practice in August 2016.
-Cassandra Fossler joined the practice as a Physician Assistant in August 2015.
+Rider after completion of our new building, Guadalupe Medical Park, in June 2014 after serving the community in private practice for over 30 years, retiring from private practice in February 2016.
+Dr. Joseph Schuerger migrated back to Texas in February 2016 and Cassandra Fossler joined the practice as a Physician Assistant in August 2015.

-Our clinical support staff include Linda Leibovitz, LVN, Carolyn Whitener, LVN, Amanda Urquiza, LVN, Samantha Talamantez, MA, and Gaby Pence, MA.
+Our clinical support staff include Carolyn Whitener, LVN, Amanda Perez, LVN, Samantha Talamantez, MA, and Sabrina Kimble, MA, Mary Luensmann, MA and Sarah Dozier, MA.
 Our Practice Administrator is Lisa Schulze.
-Our administrative support team include Julie Lind, Ruby Serna, Emily Holz, and Yady Leal.
+Our administrative support team include Julie Lind, Ruby Serna, Emily Holz, and Cynthia Villarreal.

 Dr. Rider comes to Seguin from Waco, where he held the title of Chief Resident and completed a three year residency in Family Medicine.
 Prior to residency, Dr. Rider attended medical school at the University of Texas Medical Branch at Galveston, and was one of his class’ most decorated graduates.
 In addition to being one of two students awarded the school’s most prestigious scholarship as a second year medical student (the Osler Student Scholarship), Dr. Rider received a Pisacano Scholarship as a third year student by the American Board of Family Medicine.
 This award is given to a handful of Family Medicine students in the country each year and is meant to promote future leaders of the Family Medicine specialty.